Quetzal-1-CubeSat-Team/quetzal1-flight-software/ADCS/README.md

 1. __Data retrieval commands:__ used to immediately send back the requested data to the OBC (e.g. temperature data, gyroscope data or all data the collected by ADCS).
 2. __Direct action commands__ used to activate (set to 1) one of the following internal ADCS flags: `collect_flag`, `checkcomm_flag`, `reset_flag`, `adm_reset_flag`.
 Subsequently, the microcontroller’s execution loop would perform the action corresponding to the activated flag, and it would deactivate (set to 0) the flag upon completion of the action.

-The complete list of OBC-EPS commands can be found [here](./src/lib/ADCS/ADCS.h).
+The complete list of OBC-ADCS commands can be found [here](./src/lib/ADCS/ADCS.h).

 ## References